sidwan02/journal-texter/README.md

 In order to run a temporary login server
 Then, in the journal_texter folder, run `node server.js`.

+Installing the stuff for toggle buttons:
+So this is kinda annoying:
+Try:

+`npm install @material-ui/core`

+If that doesn't work:

+`npm install --global yarn`

+`yarn add @material-ui/core`

+And then if the part past "from" in is underlined by IntelliJ

+`import ToggleButtonGroup from '@material-ui/lab/ToggleButtonGroup';`

+just choose do the keyboard shortcut that installs it for you

 **Team Members:**
 Riki Fameli,